PoglyApp/pogly-documentation/install/testnet.md

 ## About
 This installation method utilizes SpacetimeDB's Testnet along with Pogly's Website to give the easiest installation possible.

+There are two ways to use Pogly with this method: Utilizing the Discord bot or publishing the module yourself.
+Both methods are detailed below.

 ### WARNING
 SpacetimeDB's testnet, while free, has two major constraints:
 - Limited Energy